 The most admirable managers are the ones whose decisions determine life or death.
 Astronaut Chris Hadfield reveals what HR can learn from his harrowing experiences.

 One of his greatest insights from operating in space lies in the power of a shared objective.
 When leaders are able to pool resources on a common mission, and maintain that focus over the long run, almost any obstacle becomes surmountable.

 “It’s really important in anybody’s business to look beyond the current squabbles and think about the long term,” said Hadfield.
 “The same countries that went to war 50 years ago work together to go to space.
 That’s the difference a common goal can make.”

-In addition, he emphasises the need to scrutinise every detail, even ones that seem irrelevant or immaterial to the project at hand.
+In addition, he emphasizes the need to scrutinize every detail, even ones that seem irrelevant or immaterial to the project at hand.
 In fact, he points to the 2003 Challenger space shuttle disaster as a key instance where managerial oversights led to a fatal catastrophe.

 Hadfield experienced his own emergency when he had to attach a docking module to space station Mir, but its sensors were emitting incongruent measurements.
 He reverted to a technique he learned in the stimulator, which involved using his thumb to measure distance and a stopwatch to determine when to fire the necessary thrusters.

-“It was purely the result of visualising failure and sweating the small stuff,” he said.
+“It was purely the result of visualizing failure and sweating the small stuff,” he said.
 “Sweat the small stuff, because that’s where your life is and that’s where success is going to lie.”